jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 ### Private Properties without Better.js

-* Let's do a Cat class
+* Let's do a Cat class.
-* it got a private property cas
+* It got a private property class.

 ```
 var Cat = function(name){